Ongaonga, New Zealand: History

+Culture

 The small country town also supports several sporting and cultural clubs.
 Ongaonga often joins with Tikokino in rugby, to compete against other Central Hawke's Bay clubs.
 Ongaonga also hosts an annual ANZAC day parade.
 The Ongaonga Golf Course is located one kilometre south-west of the town.

 Demographics

 Statistics New Zealand describes Ongaonga as a rural settlement, which covers 0.68 km2.
 It had an estimated population of as of with a population density of people per km^{2}.
 Ongaonga is part of the larger Makaretu statistical area.